Hashir-Akbar/Learn-JavaScript/README.md

 Books are listed from beginner-friendly to advanced topics, covering everything from JavaScript basics to complex frameworks and design patterns.

-### Mission

-This project was created with the goal of providing a central resource for JavaScript learners and professionals alike.
-By gathering high-quality literature, we hope to simplify the journey of learning JavaScript and make it accessible to a broader audience.

-### Contributing

-Feel free to suggest new books or resources by opening a pull request.
-We aim to make this collection as comprehensive and helpful as possible for JavaScript enthusiasts of all levels.

 ---